azaghal/factorio-beyond-vanilla-qol/README.md

 - Show additional information for items in info screens, like stack sizes etc. ([Extended Descriptions](https://mods.factorio.com/mod/extended-descriptions))
 > Lets you see more information about items in the info screen when you hover over them.
 Particularly useful to see stack sizes when setting-up conditions in combinators.

+- Search entire factory to find out where an item is stored, produced, built, used as a signal etc. ([Factory Search](https://mods.factorio.com/mod/FactorySearch))
+> Provides means to search entire factory for all machines that might be producing a specific items, chests that contain it, where the items has been built, or even used as a signal.
+The mod can even guide you to tour destination using arrow indicators.
+Super-easy to use, use `CONTROL + SHIFT + Left Mouse Click` on item in any window to locate it.

 ### Building